 X.M.
 Núñez Seixas, A. Stynen & M. Van Ginderachter (red.), Emotions and everyday nationalism in modern European history [in preparation].

-K. Lajosi & A. Stynen (red.), Building cultural nations.
-The matica and equivalent intermediary structures in Europe [in preparation].
+K. Lajosi & A. Stynen (red.), The Matica and Beyond.
+Cultural Associations and Nationalism in Europe (Amsterdam: BRILL, 2020).

 L. Boeva, Rien de plus international.
 Towards a comparative and transnational historiography of national movements (Antwerp: ADVN, 2010).